 time, the public began to believe that Langley was the "father of

-In 1921, Griffith Brewer gave a speech to the Royal Academy of
+Griffith Brewer who rallied all of England to Orville's cause.
+In 1921, Brewer gave a speech to the Royal Academy of

 Science in England that listed the